 Manteno is a somewhat small village located in the state of Illinois.
 With a population of 9,002 people and two constituent neighborhoods, Manteno is the 232nd largest community in Illinois.

-Unlike some villages, Manteno isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Manteno are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Manteno is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Manteno is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Manteno who work in office and administrative support (16.98%), management occupations (11.95%), and sales jobs (11.18%).
+There are especially a lot of people living in Manteno who work in office and administrative support (14.37%), sales jobs (11.11%), and management occupations (9.97%).

 Of important note, Manteno is also a village of artists.
 Manteno has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Manteno’s character.

-The overall education level of Manteno is somewhat higher than in the average US city of 21.84%: 26.08% of adults 25 and older in the village have at least a bachelor's degree.
+The education level of Manteno citizens is a little higher than the average for US cities and towns: 23.39% of adults in Manteno have at least a bachelor's degree.

+Manteno is a somewhat ethnically-diverse village.
 The people who call Manteno home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manteno residents report their race to be White, followed by Asian.
-Important ancestries of people in Manteno include German, Irish, Italian, Polish, and French.
+The greatest number of Manteno residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Manteno include German, Irish, Polish, Italian, and French.

 The most common language spoken in Manteno is English.
 Other important languages spoken here include Spanish and Slavic languages.